 Fast-forward: Years later, I was recruited to help GE launch their first B-to-B ecommerce spinoff as one of their youngest executives.
 Ten years after my journey began in Carbondale, I started my company, EC Cubed.
 We launched in December 1996 and immediately signed up GE as a customer.
 Less than two years later, after raising millions of dollars from venture capital firms and securing top-tier customers, I was fired from my job as CEO.
 According to the VCs, the company was "not growing fast enough."

 Not only did I lose my company, I also lost all of the IP associated with it, including the rights to the book manuscript I was working on.
 But what I did not lose was my dream or the courage to rebuild.
-I returned to the drawing board and wrote another book, then prepared for the launch of my next company, BTM Corporation.
+I returned to the drawing board and wrote my next book, then prepared for the launch of my next venture.

 In December 1999, my first book was published; I closed our first round of financing and signed up our first customer.
 We officially opened our doors for business.
 Since then I have faced many adversities, and I am sure there will be more to come.
 But now, unlike during those days in Carbondale, I neither fear nor get frustrated with them.
 I simply smile because I know that no one ever lost from having the courage to try.